SpredfastLegacy/JMVC-Inject/README.md

 	alertFoo();	// ERROR!
 No injector is available!

-For `Inject.require` where the function is *called* determines which injector it uses.
+There is also `Inject.require.named`, which lets you create named unbound functions just like `injector.named`.

 ### Capturing the current context

-Calling an injector function will set the context, but what about functions that need to be called outside of an injector function?
+Calling a bound function will set the context, but what about functions that need to be called outside of the stack of a bound function?

 	var alertFoo = Inject.require('foo',function(foo) {
 		alert(foo);